Here are seven common mistakes people make when upgrading their kitchen. Make sure you plan NOT to make them with your kitchen renovation project!

 Renovations in the home are always messy!
 Dust and debris seems to get everywhere, especially if you have pets and small children.
 Take some time at the beginning of the project to separate the kitchen area from the rest of the house using tarpaulin ground sheets and dust sheets taped up around doorways.

-It’s advisable to take up carpets from hallways and neighbouring rooms during the renovation to prevent damage, this is especially important if the builders have to dispose of debris by taking it through the property to the front door or down shared hallways if you live in apartment building.
+It’s advisable to take up carpets from hallways and neighbouring rooms during the renovation to prevent damage, or to cover them with self-adhesive carpet protection film.
+This is especially important if the builders have to dispose of debris by taking it through the property to the front door or down shared hallways if you live in apartment building.

 6. Not having a plan of how to feed the family during renovations

 Kitchen renovation projects can take many months to complete.
-Even if you hope to have it all finished in 6 weeks, things can go wrong and take longer than you had expected.
+Even if you hope to have it all finished in six weeks, things can go wrong and take longer than you had expected.

 Washing up may have to be done in the bathroom sink, so keep this to a minimum by buying a bulk load of disposable paper plates, bowls, knives and forks before work starts.